JakobMissel/DOAP-Difficulty-Oriented-Action-Planning/docs/GOAP-Architecture.md

 - IsWithinAudiblePursuitWindow(Transform)
 - Static ActiveBrains set: GetActiveBrains() for broadcasting events like noises to all guards.

-Also: On Start(), it registers the core goals via provider.RequestGoal(): PatrolGoal, PursuitGoal, CatchGoal, ClearLastKnownGoal, RechargeGoal, InvestigateNoiseGoal.
+**Also**: On Start(), it registers the core goals via provider.RequestGoal(): PatrolGoal, PursuitGoal, CatchGoal, ClearLastKnownGoal, RechargeGoal, InvestigateNoiseGoal.

 ### `Behaviours/EnergyBehaviour.cs`